Home Ancient History Ancient Egypt for Teachers Ancient Egypt for Kids The Mummy's Curse

 Howard Carter, the man who discovered King Tut's tomb, lived to be 65.
 He died of natural causes.
 He never believed in a curse.

 But how to explain the deaths?
 Illness and death have been linked to the opening of ancient tombs.
 Archaeologists have discovered that there are poisonous plant molds in the tombs in many ancient tombs.
-Today, archaeologists wear masks when exploring tombs, to protect themselves from these dangerous plant molds.

 Just the same, Hollywood continues to have a great deal of fun with "the mummy's curse!"

-Learn more about Ancient Egypt
+Interactive Quiz about Ancient Egypt (with answers)